 If an individual were to undergo such an event in the context of most Western cultures today, it is unlikely that her experience would be recognized as a voyage to the sacred calling within her.
 Even if religious authorities of almost any persuasion were called, it is unlikely that they would recognize the experience as anything other than one which would require some sort of curative measure.
 But within the Wintu tradition, there is a culturally-understood place for ecstatic encounters of this nature.
 These types of experiences are viewed as deepening both the community’s and the individual’s connection with the sacred.
 This culture does not see the individual’s direct connection to the divine as a threat to religious or cultural hegemony; it welcomes it as quite the opposite.

 Within the mystical traditions of many organized religions, there are stories of spiritual awakening through the “dark night of the soul.”
-The individual undergoes a severe psychological or emotional crisis which brings him to a wider understanding of himself.
+People undergo a severe psychological or emotional crisis which brings them to a wider understanding of themselves.
 Ideally, this understanding is allowed to remain one of intense, personal, and direct connection with the divine.
 It is within this context that organized religion could accommodate the individual encounter with the divine.
 Hopefully, these religious institutions can allow the person who has such an experience the freedom to explore his psyche.
 Hopefully, the structure of religion acts as a light-handed guidance through the experience.
 Ideally, the institution does not feel threatened by such individualistic understanding and does not seek to limit such experiences.

 Because religions, by their nature, are group experiences, their authorities can sometimes feel threatened by an individual who experiences the divine without the mediation of religious authorities who seek to create group cohesion.
 It is simply a conflict of interest.
 The group seeks to perpetuate itself, and to do that it must have the cooperation of its members.
-The individual seeks to know himself, and he may choose to know himself with or without the filter of the group.
+People seek to know themselves, and they may choose to know themselves with or without the filter of the group.
 Traditional religions in many “civilized” cultures of both the East and the West have had a stake in mediating the religious experience of their members.
-To the extent that a priest or a guru can control or influence a follower’s experience of the divine, his control and authority is measured and exerted.
-And the group is perpetuated.
+To the extent that a priest or a guru can control or influence a follower’s experience of the divine, their control and authority is measured and exerted and the group is perpetuated.
 This may not be the goal of a person seeking self-understanding with as few filters as possible.